Weak error expansion of a stopped numerical scheme for singular Langevin process: Introduction

-Methods to show weak convergence and series expansion of such convergence rely on estimates on $P_tf$ and its derivatives, typically of the form: for $f:\R^d\to\R$, which grows at most polynomialy at infinity (as well as its derivative of all orders), for all multi-index $\alpha\in\N^{2d}$, there exists $C,k>0$ such that:
+Methods to show weak convergence and series expansion of such convergence rely on estimates on $P_tf$ and its derivatives, typically of the form: for $f:\R^d\to\R$, which grows at most polynomially at infinity (as well as its derivative of all orders), for all multi-index $\alpha\in\N^{2d}$, there exists $C,k>0$ such that:

-Such estimates cannot remain in the singular setting.
+Such estimates cannot hold in the singular setting.
 Therefore, the primary objective of this work is to establish equivalent estimates in the singular setting, which will be addressed in Section~\ref{sec:hypocoercivity}.
-Those estimates will then enable us to prove in Section~\ref{sec:scheme} expansion \textit{\`a la Talay-Tubaro} for the numerical scheme~\eqref{def:schema_stoped}, as well as expansion for its invariant measure.
-In Section~\ref{sec:settings}, we will present the assumptions, theorems and comparisons with existing work.
+Those estimates will then enable us to prove in Section~\ref{sec:scheme} an expansion \textit{\`a la Talay-Tubaro} for the numerical scheme~\eqref{def:schema_stoped}, as well as for its invariant measure.
+In Section~\ref{sec:settings}, we will present the assumptions, theorems, and comparisons with existing works.